Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ### Local Execution

-A MAP MUST be in a format which support local execution in a development environment.
+A MAP MUST be in a format which supports local execution in a development environment.

 > [Note]
 > See [MONAI Operating Environments](monai-operating-environments.md) for additional information about supported environments.